Creating a Pain Management Program

 - Assuring that staff members are competent in understanding and treating pain

 - Teaching new staff members how to deal with pain

 - Having established policies and procedures in place when it comes to dealing with pain

-- Making sure that pain doesn’t interfere with rehabilitation of patients
+- Making sure that pain doesn’t interfere with the rehabilitation of patients

-- Educating patients and family regarding pain care and management
+- Educating patients and families regarding pain care and management

 - Collect data regarding the effectiveness of pain management in all cases